VrajVyas11/AI_Calories_Tracker/README.md

 2. App encodes the image and sends to Clarifai endpoint.
 3. Clarifai returns labels + confidence.
 4. For each label, the app queries USDA for nutrients (fallback to local map if needed).
-5. Proportion for each item computed as: score = confidence × calories_per_100g → proportion = score / sum(scores).
+5. Proportion for each label computed as: score = confidence × calories_per_100g → proportion = score / sum(scores).
 6. User selects serving grams (G); macros per item = (G × proportion / 100) × macros_per_100g.
 7. When saving, the app ensures `user_profiles` exists, inserts into `meals` table in Supabase, then reloads today's meals.